daya0576/daya0576.github.io/source/_posts/2024-02-23-sre-guide-to-change-request.markdown

 tags:
 ---

-The system never goes down without changes, e.g. code release, traffic overloaded or external dependency down,...
+System will never go down without "changes", e.g. code release, traffic overloaded or external dependency down,...

 In all kinds of changes above, human changes are responsible for over 80% of incidents, as humans are not machines and make mistakes all the time :)